apify/crawlee/docs/examples/MapAndReduce.md

 [Reduce](https://sdk.apify.com/docs/api/dataset#reduce) methods.
 Both methods can be used to simplify the process of dataset results workflow and both can be called on the [Dataset](https://sdk.apify.com/docs/api/dataset) directly.

-Important to mention is that both functions just return a new array with the result, they don't update the dataset in any way.
+Important to mention is that both functions just return a new result (map returns a new array and the reduce method basically anything), but both methods don't update the dataset in any way.

-Examples for both methods are going to be demonstrated on a simple Dataset that contains results of a scraped page with the `URL` and number of h1 - h3 header elements under `headingCount` key.
+Examples for both methods are going to be demonstrated on a simple Dataset that contains results of a scraped page with the `URL` and hypothetical number of h1 - h3 header elements under `headingCount` key.

 ```javascript
 const datasetItems = [